emtee40/electron-multiple-webview-preload/README.md

-# electron 多 webview 预渲染容器替换demo
+# electron 多 webview Pre-rendering container replacement demo

-这是 electron 的性能优化大杀器之一，核心思想是通过 browserView 提前渲染下一页的 内容，进入下一页时将提前渲染好的 browserView 替换老的 browserView
+This is one of electron's performance optimization killers.
+The core idea is to render the content of the next page in advance through browserView, and replace the old browserView with the pre-rendered browserView when entering the next page.

-如下，常见的图片 list 页面，可以看到通过这个手段，下一页的 img 提前渲染好了，已经没有了图片加载的过程了
+As shown below, a common image list page.
+You can see that through this method, the img of the next page is rendered in advance, and there is no image loading process.

 ![./demo.gif](./demo.gif)